 - The Visitor Center for Channel Islands National Park is located in Ventura, California by the harbor.

-- There are five islands that make up Channel Island National Park.
+- There are five islands that makeup Channel Island National Park.
 The only way to access the islands is via ferry.
+The islands of Santa Rosa and San Miguel can be reached via Channel Island Aviation charter flights.
 There are no public piers in the park.
-Ferris are provided by Island Packers.
+Ferry service is provided by Island Packers.
 The two most popular islands are Anacapa and Santa Cruz.
 Ferries leave from Ventura harbor and Oxnard harbor.

 - Anacapa Island – Ferries offered daily – Year-round